Arshiyatabassun/Dev-tinder/homework.md

 - Install validators-npm i validator
 - Explore validator library validation function and use validator functions for password, emailId,photoUrl
 - NEVER TRUST req.body
+- Validate data4 in signup API
+- Install bcrypt package
+- create a PasswordHash using bcrypt.hash and save the user with encrupted password